-Professional Liability Insurance often becomes necessary after a complaint is made by Congress, a beneficiary of a federal program, a special interest group, a contractor, a grant recipient, a forensic accountant or auditor, a member of the public, a subordinate, or a fellow employee.
+Professional Liability Insurance often becomes necessary for Contracting Officers after a complaint is made by Congress, a beneficiary of a federal program, a special interest group, a contractor, a grant recipient, a forensic accountant or auditor, a member of the public, a subordinate, or a fellow employee.
 FEDS professional liability insurance provides coverage against administrative, civil and criminal exposures.

 Existing and new rules aimed at increasing the transparency and public scrutiny of payments to beneficiaries of federal programs, contractors, grant recipients and other entities, explicitly require agencies to cut down on misappropriation and funding errors.
 The performance of a Contracting Officer, Contracting Officer's Technical Representative (COR/COTR), Grant Official, Certifying Official, Task Administrator, Cognizant Technical Officer (CTO), Quality Assurance Evaluator (QAE), or any other contractor oversight or federal fund appropriation position will be evaluated and scrutinized by the public, IG, GAO, Congress and agency officials.